mszostok/version/README.md

 ### `pretty` format

 There are two different built-in styles.
 However, you can easily create your own.
-You can customize formatting or layout only or do both.
+You can customize formatting or layout or provide own renderer.
 <br /><br /> <br /><br /> <br /><br />

 <img src="./docs/assets/json.png" width="65%" align="left"/>